Nr-009/Student-Mangament-System/README.md

 - As a student I want to be able to load the previous changes of my registration

 <img alt="Photo of the Academy" height="250" src="https://greekreporter.com/wp-content/uploads/2018/11/knowledge-e1542040512810.jpg" width="500"/>

+# Instructions for Grader

+- In the package gui run the class StartFrame, click on the image and select last version
+- In the login enter the login Name: 0 and password: fisica12.
+- In the teacher menu click on the blue button creating or delete Classes
+- To add a class just put the fields on Create Class, the id 0 to assign it to your current user in ID of teacher.
+After submit you may see the class has been added in the table
+- You may also delete your classes by putting the id of the class show on the table, though you can only delete the classes that are shown to have teacher id of 0.
+This restriction is due to only being able to delete classes you teach.
+- The visual component was the image you had to click first when starting the application
+- To save the user story you press the logout button and say yes to save
+- To load the last changes you have to when starting again  Startframe, choose last version